-Your ex is supposed to pick up your son for soccer practice and he’s late — again.
-You’re starting to wonder if his tardiness is more than just poor time management.
-He might be doing it on purpose, either out of apathy or a sense of revenge.
+Your ex is supposed to pick up your son for soccer practice and they are late — again.
+You’re starting to wonder if their tardiness is more than just poor time management.
+Maybe they are doing it on purpose, either out of apathy or a sense of revenge.
 This situation is stressful for a divorced parent, especially as their child looks to them for answers about how to feel and what to do next.
 For divorced people who agreed to co-parent their child, these lapses feel even more flagrant.

 When conducted in the spirit of the agreement, co-parenting offers a strong, healthy platform for raising a child as a divorced couple.
-The relationship can break down, however, if one parent fails to hold up their side of the arrangement.
+However, if one parent fails to hold up their side of the arrangement the relationship can break down.

 Uncooperative co-parenting actions are often chronic behaviors and can take many forms.
 First and most importantly, if you think your ex-spouse is neglectful or abusive of your children, seek legal help immediately.
 Regardless of any parental agreement, no parent has the right to hurt their children or treat them negligently.